Ready to Get Started?

 Flexport makes shipping your cargo transparent, reliable, and affordable

 Flexport’s Logistics Pressure Matrix (LPM) gathers 10 data points in an attempt to provide a picture of the challenges facing logistics networks from the demand side and a view of ongoing activity on US-inbound routes.
-In the latest update, we show that OTI origin conditions fall, while ATI times continue to improve slowly.
-Shipping rates break their streak and consumer confidence falls back.
+In the latest update key measures of demand in personal spending declined, while the level of inventories held by retailers rose.
+That may be taking pressure off logistics networks.
+The time taken for the first stage of ocean shipping is now at its fastest since December 2020, while shipping rates from Asia to North America hit their lowest since September 2021.

 The Methodology: The Flexport Logistics Pressure Matrix (LPM) brings together 10 data points clustered into two groups: demand measures covering consumers and industry; and activity measures which show the state of logistics networks.
 The measures are US-centric and mix a variety of weekly and monthly measures.
 The LPM is updated every Tuesday with the latest data points from the prior seven days.
 More details on the measures and the reasons for their inclusion can be found in our in-depth research report published January 21, 2022.

-Here are most important updates to the Flexport Logistics Pressure Matrix, full details and charts can be found below:
+Week to October 5, 2022 Here are the latest updates to the Flexport Logistics Pressure Matrix.
+Full details and charts can be found below:

 The Logistics Pressure Matrix is colorized in 10 grades from red (measure represents high pressure on logistics networks) to green (low pressure) relative to the period from January 2019 to date.
 So, falling retail sales tends to be “green” as it represents reducing demand pressure on logistics networks while a high level of deflated imports would be “red” in indicating reduced flows.

-Industrial import expectations dropped in April to their lowest since October, falling slightly below last month.
-They nonetheless remained above 50 (indicating expectations of growth).
+Industrial import expectations were broadly unchanged in September versus August at 52.6.
 A sustained decline below 50 (the level indicating a neutral outlook) would be needed to assume reduced pressure on logistics networks.
+Notably, though, overall manufacturing activity fell to its lowest since May 2020, while export orders have been falling since August.

-Retail inventories increased by 3.5% sequentially in March on a seasonally adjusted basis.
-That meant that the retail inventory / sales rati(Updated May 6, 2022)x from 1.11x a month earlier.
-While lower than the 2009 - 2019 average of 1.24x it is a marked recovery from the 1.06x which applied during 2021 until December.
+Retail inventories increased 0.6% sequentially in August on a seasonally adjusted basis.
+That meant that the retail inventory to sales ratio for July increased to 1.18x.
+While lower than the 2009 - 2019 average of 1.24x, it is a marked recovery from the 1.06x which applied during 2021 until December.

-Deflated International Trade Data (Updated May 2, 2022): U.S. imports hit another record high in March after rising by 11.5% sequentially and by 12.9% compared to March 2021 on a seasonally adjusted basis.
-Inflation likely played a part, especially energy which may be a lagging component of the deflator.
-The change in value of imports less the change in import prices increased by 8.5% in March vs. February.
-That left the index of deflated imports at 120.9, breaking a new record.
+Deflated International Trade Data (Updated September 28, 2022): U.S. imports fell by 1.7% sequentially in August versus July, but remained up by 13.1% compared to August 2021 on a seasonally adjusted basis.
+Commodity price inflation likely played a part, especially energy which may be a lagging component of the deflator.
+The change in value of imports less the change in import prices fell by 1.0% in August vs. July.
+That left the index of deflated imports at 110.5 where 100 indicates the level in January 2019.

-Air Freight Handling Times (Updated May 15, 2022): We have added the Flexport Air Timeliness Indicator (ATI) to the Logistics Pressure Matrix, replacing the inland rail data previously included.
-The ATI shows the time taken to go from cargo consolidation to final delivery in days, averaged over the prior four weeks.
-In the latest reading the time taken to transit Transpacific Eastbound airfreight ticked upwards slightly, 0.1% lower than the value four weeks prior.
+Air Freight Handling Times (Updated October 2, 2022): The Flexport Air Timeliness Indicator (ATI) shows the time taken to go from cargo consolidation to final delivery in days, averaged over the prior four weeks.
+In the latest reading the time taken to transit Transpacific Eastbound airfreight declined to 9.8 days.
+That’s the fifth straight decline and was also the lowest since early May 2021.

 Please direct questions about the Flexport Logistics Pressure Matrix to firstname.lastname@example.org.